-• Symbolic self-completion.
+- Symbolic self-completion.
 MBA students lacking objective indicators of business success such as multiple job offers were more likely to show off symbols of business success like expensive suits.
 The suits chosen by those considering themselves overweight could be designed to look slimming.

-• Dissociation.
+- Dissociation.
 This path diverts the shopper from audiences or contexts where the discrepancy will be apparent.
-A person who feels less financially savvy than desired is receptive to stopping a subscription to The Wall Street Journal and subscribing instead to USA Today
+A person who feels less financially savvy than desired is receptive to stopping a subscription to The Wall Street Journal and subscribing instead to USA Today.

-• Fluid compensation.
+- Fluid compensation.
 The consumer who is feeling inadequate in one realm strives to cultivate other skills they feel confident they possess.
-You can sell to these shoppers by identifying those areas in which they have both skills and interest
+You can sell to these shoppers by identifying those areas in which they have both skills and interest.

 The first two of these five lend themselves to easier interpretation of shopper needs.
-You can make those paths more likely by building the shopper’s self-esteem, which, in turn, encourages higher aspirations Flatter the shopper’s expertise.
+You can make those paths more likely by building the shopper’s self-esteem, which, in turn, encourages higher aspirations.
+Flatter the shopper’s expertise.

 Don’t go too far, though.
-Abundant flattery, even if justified, can come across as phony or result in a backlash of shopper humility.
+Abundant flattery, even if justified, can come across as phony or result in a backlash of shopper hubris.
 In studies at University of Texas-Austin and Switzerland’s University of Bern, when consumers’ self-esteem became extraordinarily high, they turned toward aiming for the status quo.

 Self-efficacy operates differently, though.
 Self-esteem relates to a general impression, while self-efficacy concerns confidence about a specific skill.
 Persuade shoppers they are capable of achieving what you’re proposing.
 Accomplish this by selecting the right items for each transaction.